What is sensory integration therapy?

 Where does sensory integration therapy come from?

-The idea that difficulties with processing sensory information could be related to difficulties in everyday life was first proposed by A. Jean Ayres, an occupational therapist and educational psychologist, in the 1950s and 1960s.
+The idea that difficulties with processing sensory information could be related to difficulties in everyday life was first proposed in the 1950s and 1960s by A. Jean Ayres, an occupational therapist and educational psychologist.
 Ayres developed sensory integration therapy in the late 1970s as a treatment for children with sensory processing difficulties.

 Some forms of sensory integration therapy are called Ayres Sensory Integration (ASI) intervention.
 This type of sensory integration therapy tends to focus on goals and is more systematic than other types of sensory integration therapy.